Is SQL Server Database Backup Compression Achievable?

 *If you have further needs, you can also refer to SQL Server backup script.

-One Simpler Way to Enable SQL Database Backup Compression
+One Easier Way for SQL Database Backup Compression

 Backup database SQL Server script with compression is not that friendly for novices, it’s complex and tedious, and any tiny mistake may fail this backup.
 It’s better that you are acquaintance with T-SQL, and know how to change it according to your requirements.